abroun/yarp_ros_vicon/README.md

 The basic outline of the system is

 * You have a VICON system running on Windows
-* A windows program called --- talks to VICON via the --- API and streams data to a YARP server
+* A windows program called simpleViconLink talks to VICON via the VICON Nexus API and streams data to a YARP server
 * The ROS node yarp_ros_vicon talks to the YARP server, and translates the VICON data to ROS by writing transforms to the tf system

 If this seems a bit yucky to you, then please use any useful bits here to write a better system, or ignore it completely.
 There were 'reasons' why things were done as they were, which may, or may not have been reasonable reasons.